 Variations

-Made with moong or chana dal; mixed-lentil dal; with added vegetables like spinach or bottle gourd; a fish-head version (muri ghonto) in Bengali kitchens; some skip onion for a simpler garlic-and-chili tempering.
+Made with moong or chana dal; mixed-lentil dal; with added vegetables like spinach or bottle gourd; a related fish-head dish (muri ghonto) in Bengali kitchens, typically made with moong dal in Bangladesh rather than masoor; some skip onion for a simpler garlic-and-chili tempering.

 On the Palate